MaterializeInc/materialize/doc/user/content/sql/create-index.md

 CREATE INDEX active_customers_idx ON active_customers (guid);

+-- The above index speeds up the following filter:
 SELECT * FROM active_customers WHERE guid = 'd868a5bf-2430-461d-a665-40418b1125e7';

--- Using expressions
+-- An index whose key is an expression:
 CREATE INDEX active_customers_exp_idx ON active_customers (upper(guid));
 SELECT * FROM active_customers WHERE upper(guid) = 'D868A5BF-2430-461D-A665-40418B1125E7';

--- Filter using an expression in one field and a literal in another field CREATE INDEX active_customers_exp_field_idx ON active_customers (upper(guid), geo_id);
+-- Filter using an expression in one field and a literal in another field:
+CREATE INDEX active_customers_exp_field_idx ON active_customers (upper(guid), geo_id);
 SELECT * FROM active_customers WHERE upper(guid) = 'D868A5BF-2430-461D-A665-40418B1125E7' and geo_id = 'ID_8482';
 ```

-Create an index with an expression to improve query performance over a frequent used expression and
+Create an index with an expression to improve query performance over a frequently used expression, and
 avoid building downstream views to apply the function like the one used in the example: `upper()`.
-Take into account that aggregations like `count()` cannot be used as expressions.
+Take into account that aggregations like `count()` cannot be used as index expressions.

+For more details on using indexes to optimize queries, see [Optimization](../ops/optimization.md).

 ## Related pages